Makers-Corner/Sound-Button/README.md

 📁 WAV file playback from internal storage

-📦 Compact and portable design
+📦 Somewhat compact and portable design

 ## 🛠️ Hardware Used